pabloripoll/localadmin/README.md

 ```
 $ localnet domains:update
 ```
-Above command can be requested for Apache server as well.
+Above command can be executed for Apache server as well.
 ```
 $ localnet domains:update apache
 ```

-**· Search for registered domains:** \
+**· Searching for a registered domain:** \
 Search for a domain on nginx server
 ```
 $ localnet domains:like mydom